michel-adelino/pi_video_looper/README.md

 An application to turn your Raspberry Pi into a dedicated looping video playback device.
 Can be used in art installations, fairs, theatre, events, infoscreens, advertisements etc...

 Works right out of the box, but also has a lot of customisation options to make it fit your use case.
-See the [video_looper.ini](https://github.com/adafruit/pi_video_looper/blob/master/assets/video_looper.ini) configuration file for an overview of options.
+See the [video_looper.ini](assets/video_looper.ini) configuration file for an overview of options.

-If you miss a feature just post an issue here on Github. (https://github.com/adafruit/pi_video_looper)

 Currently only the __Legacy__ version of Raspberry Pi OS Lite is supported.
 The last working image is this one: